Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc H - The Lost Soul.md

 If the players and Lady Wachter come to an agreement, she promises to meet them—along with her associates—at Vallaki’s eastern Morning Gate at the allotted time, once she’s prepared herself for the journey.
 # H6.
 The Old Svalich Road
 ## H6a.
 The Morning Gate
-If the players recruit [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] to their cause, she and her four **cult fanatic** associates meet them promptly at the Morning Gate at the chosen time.
+If the players recruit [[Personnages Non-Joueurs#Lady Fiona Wachter|Lady Wachter]] to their cause, she and her four **cult fanatic** associates meet them promptly at the Morning Gate at the chosen time.
 Lady Wachter has exchanged her dress for a practical pair of pants, flat-soled leather boots, and a chain shirt tucked under a forest-green tunic, with a round-headed mace hanging from her belt and a black hooded riding cloak covering the ensemble.
 Majesto, her **imp** familiar, accompanies her in **crow** form.

 The fanatics are as described in <span class="citation">N4t.
 Cult Headquarters (p.
 114)</span> and are named Andrej, Boris, Miruna, and Ruxandra, respectively.
 None of the fanatics are particularly talkative.
 ## H6b.
 The Druid